The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Inventory, lb : 0

-Wood sorrel is a creeping perennial that grows up to 15 inches in height and can be recognized by its small heart shaped leaves that cluster in groups of three on a single stem.
-With an overall green color, only interrupted by the slight purple pigmentation on the underside of the leaves, Wood sorrel has 5-petaled bright yellow or occasional white flowers.
+Wood sorrel is a creeping perennial that grows up to 38 centimeters in height and can be recognized by its small heart-shaped leaves that cluster in groups of three on a single stem.
+The leaves are green with light purple pigmentation on the underside of the leaves, Wood sorrel has 5-petaled bright yellow or occasionally white flowers.
 The stems and leaves have a mild lemon flavor with tart undertones.
-The acidic or vinegary taste of Wood sorrel comes from the presence of binoxalate of potash, which is also present to a greater degree in true sorrels and in Rhubarb.
+The acidic or vinegary taste of Wood sorrel comes from the presence of binoxalate of potash, which is also present to a greater degree in true sorrels and in rhubarb.
 This natural oxalic acid content is the reason it has earned the “sour” moniker.

 Wood sorrel can be found in the early spring and through the end of fall in temperate climates.